Faussart

 The Faussart is a long-bladed, two-handed weapon, sometimes referred to as a warbrand by modern reproduction manufacturers.
-It is essentially an elongated arming sword or later-period messer, possibly a descendant of the longsword.
+It is essentially an elongated arming sword or later-period messer, possibly an ancestor of the longsword.
 Though scant when it comes to both literary and iconographic references, the Faussart was possibly used by both cavalry and infantry.
 It is usually illustrated wielded by cavalry, usually of the knightly class, indicating it as a high-end weapon in contemporary sources.

+The words faussard, fauchard and falsarium are also used to refer to this weapon.

 Image taken from the Morgan Bible (Folio 10 Verso - top).
 The Faussart is in the forefront slicing into a mounted soldier.

 Origins

 The weapon probably relates to the agricultural tool for grass cutting, the Scythe.
 The Maciejowski Bible (Morgan Bible) depicts an example of a two-handed Faussart used by a mounted knight.

 Features

 The Faussart had a straight, one-sided sharpened pointed blade, that was both slender and long.
 It carried a long handle for a two handed grip, which allowed a powerful blow from horseback.
 It also seems to have been light enough for one-hand handling, but could also be carried with two hands, so that it could be hefted with more strength, which was equally appropriate for mounted users and foot soldiers.
 The Warbrand in the Maciejowski Bible is shown without a guard, but it does not need it as a pure weapon.